isagoya/astro-hananiawan-m2/src/pages/md/chapt03.md

 I had been hesitating how to broach the subject...At last I made up my mind.

-‟I will graduate from junior high school next March, and since Airakuen doesn’t offer any education beyond that, I want to study, but I can’t keep up.
+‟I will graduate from junior high school next March, and since Airakuen doesn’t offer any further education, I can't go on studying.
 I want to learn more and more.
 In Yamato (mainland), there is a high school in Okayama Prefecture where sick people like me can study.
 After I graduate from junior high school, I want to go to Yamato!
-Mom, please ask Dad!”
+Mom, please ask Dad for his help!”

 My mother swallowed her words and did not answer me.

 ‟Please, let me go to Yamato!”

-Her words a few minutes ago were fragile and broken.
+What she said a few minutes ago crumbled so easily.
 She began to cry again.

 ‟Airakuen is far enough for us, and yet you want to go further.
 No. Oh, no.”

 I was desperate too.
 It was the first time I cried in front of my mother.

 ‟Please allow me to study some more.
-If I continue like this, I will be ruined...”
+If I go on like this, I will be ruined...”

 The first attempt to persuade her failed.